yowainwright/yowainwright.github.io/src/pages/2017-09-04-reinvisioning-branded-content.md

 - story
 ---

-**Draft:** Over a year ago, I was given the opportunity to work with a team to design and develop branded content for Dollar Shave Club.
+Over a year ago, I was given the opportunity to work with a team to design and develop branded content for Dollar Shave Club.
 [Dollar Shave Club](https://www.dollarshaveclub.com) and it's affiliated company, [Mel](https://melmagazine.com/) had been producing high quality content along with beautiful art for approximately 2 years before under [Josh Schollmeyer](https://www.linkedin.com/in/jschollmeyer/).
-This post will summarize the experience and then go into more of my workspace—engineering.
+This post will summarize the experience of my team and then go into more of my area of expertise—engineering.

 To build a site that would be able to come close to the already set content, I was brought on under [Darshit Desai](https://www.linkedin.com/in/darshitdesai/) to work with him and other team members—[Erin Tag](https://www.linkedin.com/in/erin-taj-12596946/), Nick Lefty, [Donny Smith](https://www.linkedin.com/in/donnysmith/), [Justin Berg](https://www.linkedin.com/in/justin-berg-93722b2/), [Arvind Mishra](https://www.linkedin.com/in/arvindmishra1/), and [Melissa Williams](https://www.linkedin.com/in/melwilms/).

-\* More images and updated to be added later for this post.

 ----